 Dream of:10 October 1984 (2) "Damaged Penny"

-Louise and I were in a gymnasium.
+My wife Louise and I were in a gymnasium.
 No one was in the stands, but some people from practice court were on the gym floor doing some things.
 I had a penny which I was throwing into the air with my left hand, and then hitting with my right hand, knocking it against the wall.
 The penny was beginning to become somewhat damaged.
 Other people were also throwing pennies around.
 Once, I knocked my penny out onto the gym floor; I asked Louise to retrieve it for me.
 She did and I began knocking the penny against the wall again.

 Dawson wanted to talk with me.
 Finally, he walked over and sat down near me.
 I sat down next to him.
 He asked me how I was doing.
 I said, "Fine."